25 Nov Open Data powered application “Quality Unknown” by the World Bank Water Practice and Derilinx

 SDG 6.3.2 identifies 3 major categories of water quality parameters that pose global water quality risks: nutrients like nitrogen (nitrate-nitrite) (N) and total phosphorous (P); measures of salinity like electrical conductivity (EC); and widely used umbrella proxies for water quality like biological oxygen demand (BOD), and dissolved oxygen (DO).
 Even though in-situ water quality data are sparse in time and space, data sets of most of the drivers of water quality are available at global scale and over time.
 By using machine-learning algorithms that combine data on these drivers, these water quality parameters are predicted at a 50-kilometre spatial scale across the world.

 This work primarily relies on machine-learning algorithms known as Random Forests, a method that seeks to find the combination of factors that explains observed water quality by estimating thousands of decision trees.
 As opposed to many other machine learning algorithms, Random Forests is a transparent method.
 It relies on little parametrisation and can be consequently applied to a broad range of pollutants in a harmonised methodology.

 You might also be interested in:

-Kildare County Council is leveraging the OGP Framework for Technical Services for Open Data and Data Management to avail of Derilinx expert services.
-Derilinx are supporting the County Council on the ...
+Ireland’s Housing Agency is leveraging the OGP Framework for Technical Services for Open Data and Data Management to avail of Derilinx expert services.
+Derilinx will assist them with a range of servic...